Snake River Canyon (Idaho): History

 In the late 19th century I. B. Perrine and others founded the Magic Valley's first successful agricultural operations on the Snake River Canyon floor.
 The canyon's value as a farming area diminished after irrigation projects made agriculture practical in the surrounding areas in the early 20th century.
 Today the canyon floor is a tourist attraction and features several parks and golf courses.

 In the past it was generally believed the Snake River Canyon was created by a cataclysmic flood caused by water released from Lake Bonneville approximately 15,000 years ago.
 However, as of 2000, geologists believe that while the canyon was shaped by the flood, its basic structure predated it.

 Local fame

 The canyon is well known as the site of an unsuccessful 1974 attempt by Evel Knievel to jump across it in the Skycycle X-2 rocket.
-The dirt ramp built for that jump is still there and remains a tourist attraction (42°35'49.5"N 114°25'22.3"W).
+The dirt ramp built for that jump is still there on the south rim and remains a tourist attraction, about a half-mile (0.8 km) east-southeast of Shoshone Falls.

 On September 16, 2016, stuntman Eddie Braun successfully jumped the canyon using technology similar to that used by Evel Knievel 42 years previously.